mitsuaki1987/fermisurfer/doc/en/fermisf_ops_en.rst

 #.
 The number of node lines in each band.

-Then, Operations are printed, and Fermi surfaces are drawn (Fig. :num:`start`).
+Then, Operations are printed, and Fermi surfaces are drawn (Fig. :num:`startpng`).

-.. _start:
+.. _startpng:

 .. figure:: ../figs/start.png